cesanta/mongoose/docs/README.md

 - `void *ev_data` - Points to the event-specific data, and it has a different meaning for different events.
-For example, for an `MG_EV_READ` event, `ev_data` is an `int *` pointing to the number of bytes received from a remote peer and saved into the `c->recv` IO buffer.
+For example, for an `MG_EV_READ` event, `ev_data` is an `long *` pointing to the number of bytes received from a remote peer and saved into the `c->recv` IO buffer.
 The exact meaning of `ev_data` is described for each event.
 Protocol-specific events usually have `ev_data` pointing to structures that hold protocol-specific information